Cauazadaa/Sva_calendar/README.md

 npm install express cors
 **Run the Server**:

-node server/server.js
+node server.js
-Make sure you're in the root of the project folder, and the server.js file is located in the server folder.
+Make sure you're in the root of the project folder.

 Step 4: Access the Application
 Once the server is running, open your web browser and go to: